initmahesh/IntelVisionIoTSample/IntelEdgeSolution/ReadMe.md

   On device

-  1. “sudo gedit ~/.profile”  command to add “xhost +” command to “~/.profile” file, so now we don’t need to execute “xhost +” every time after restarting machine.This required to allow display to be used form docker .
+  1. “sudo gedit ~/.profile”  command to add “xhost +” command to “.profile” file, so now we don’t need to execute “xhost +” every time after restarting machine.This required to allow display to be used form docker .

   2. Modify Connection string taken from iot Edge device as per instruction here https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux as this device already has iot edge and docker installed youjust modify a file with you connection STring
     To edit the config.yaml, run this command in a Terminal on the Ubuntu machine.